 Subd.
 5. Deposit.
 It is unlawful for any person to deposit any nonrecyclable material, Waste, garbage, rubbish, offal, or the body of a dead animal, in any place other than an approved container for collection or Waste management facility as permitted by the Minnesota Pollution Control Agency, or other similar state or federal permitting authority.

 Subd.
 6. Fire Danger.
-It is unlawful for any person to store, deposit or dispose of any Waste which is in flames or heated to the point where it could cause danger of fire in other Waste.
+It is unlawful for any person to store, deposit or dispose of any Waste which is in flames or heated to the point where it could cause danger of fire in other Waste or cause combustion when in contact with other waste.
+The City of Red Wing prohibits the placement of Lithium Ion batteries and rechargeable batteries from smart phones and other electronic devices in refuse and recycling carts.

 Subd.
 7. Spring and Fall Collection.

-The Public Works Director will schedule and publicize a spring and fall cleanup when authorized by the City Council.
+The Public Works Director or authorized representative will schedule and publicize a spring and fall cleanup when authorized by the City Council.

-Notwithstanding any other provision of this Section, in order to facilitate the spring and fall cleanup, Responsible Tenants may, during the calendar week prior to the designated spring and fall cleanup, as scheduled for the various areas of the city by the Public Works Director, deposit for collection Yard Waste in double-density paper compostable bags, or other manner approved by the Public Works Director, on the boulevard in front of and abutting their premises.
-Fees for collection of Yard Waste shall be in accordance with such fees as set by resolution of the City Council.
+Residents may drop off brush for no charge at the Solid Waste Campus during spring and fall cleanup dates as scheduled by the Public Works Director.

 SECTION 2: Effective Date.
 This ordinance shall be in full force and effect 14 days after its adoption and publication in accordance with the City Charter.